rstacruz/safe-async/Readme.md

 });
 ~~~

-All arguments will be passed through.
-In the example below, the names passed
+__Arguments:__ All arguments will be passed through.
+In the example below, the
-onto `man` and `companion` are passed through as usual, but the last argument (a
+names passed onto `man` and `companion` are passed through as usual, but the
-    function) has been changed to `next`.
+last argument (a function) has been changed to `next`.

 ~~~ js
 getMessage = safe(function(man, companion, next) {